 - Clarify success and relevant “metrics and measures” to address a real issue

 The program aims to upskill participants in essential workplace skills needed to expand or assume a new leadership role.
-This course will focus on building your personal leadership style to open up the possibility of assuming a variety of leadership roles.
+This program will focus on building your personal leadership style to open up the possibility of assuming a variety of leadership roles.

 Who Should Take This Program: